apache/flink/docs/monitoring/debugging_classloading.md

     (via REST, CLI, web UI).
 They are loaded (and unloaded) dynamically per job.

 What classes are part of which domain depends on the particular setup in which you run Apache Flink.
-As a general rule, whenever you start the Flink processes first, and the submit jobs, the job's classes are loaded dynamically.
+As a general rule, whenever you start the Flink processes first, and submit jobs, the job's classes are loaded dynamically.
 If the Flink processes are started together with the job/application, or the application spawns the Flink components (JobManager, TaskManager, etc.) then all classes are in the Java classpath.

 In the following are some more details about the different deployment modes: